ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/direct_effect_of_social_origin_on_earnings.md

 are 25 to 29 years old.

 ### Things you need to know
-Data is weighted using LFS population weights.
+Data is weighted using LFS probability weights.
 Earnings are adjusted for inflation.

 Data is combined for 3 years (for example, 2019 to 2021) to give more accurate estimates.